 When loading a bale, flip it right over in one movement.
 If you stop the bale at its full height, the second ram may not have enough power to flip the bale over and you will have to go down and then back up.
-Load the bales with a tractor flow of around 50 litres.
-With this flow rate you hold the hydraulic lever fully open until the bale is either in the cradle or 400m above the cradle.
-This saves the problem of the second arm not tipping over at the highest point.
+Load the bales with the tractor idling, with a slow flow you will have more control.
 Once the bale is above the cradle you will not be able to lift if up again so with the first few bales try different heights to get the net off until you find the best position for you.
 The heaviest bale we have loaded weighed 1,300kg so there is heaps of power in the ram.